CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Get some training files

 Start with downloading some files to use during the workshop.
-[Download the Abui files here.](https://elpis.net.au/abui.zip)
+[Download the Abui files here.](https://elpis.net.au/abui.zip) After the zip file has downloaded, unzip it to create a folder somewhere handy (for example, the Desktop).

 ## Start Elpis

+- We will provide a list of servers on the workshop day.
-- Get an address from the workshop spreadsheet [click here](https://bit.ly/2HfDNua).
+- Get an address from the list.
 - Open a new web browser (Chrome or Firefox).
 - Paste the address into the location bar.
 - Press Enter/Return to start Elpis.